henbarlevi/dating-app-v2.0/ReadME.md

 - implement Oauth2.0 with facebook
 - using mongoose
   *the new [not deprecated] middleware
+  *use indexing (if u change indexing on schema in production read [this](:https://stackoverflow.com/questions/14342708/mongoose-indexing-in-production-code) to prevent performence issue)
 > ### utils
-- write good README.md book mark
+- write good README.md with markdown format
 # ====================================
 # PROJECT IMPLEMENTATION
 # ====================================